 At P side of the junction, negative charges are present and at N side of the junction, positive charges are present.

 3. A space region in P-N junction is called the depletion region.
 Give a reason?

 During the formation of P-N junction, the space around the junction is completely ionized.
-Due to this reason, there are no free holes in P region and no free electrons in N region.
+Due to this reason, there are no free holes in the P region and no free electrons in the N region.
 As the area around the junction is drained from mobile charges, it is called the depletion zone.